 You must use network providers to get your medical care and services.

-You may also have to use providers within your Primary Care Provider's (PCP) Medical Group/IPA.
-If you would like to see a provider who is not within your PCP's Medical Group/IPA, you may have to change your PCP.
+You may also have to use providers within your Primary Care Providers (PCP) Medical Group.
+If you would like to see a provider who is not within your PCPs Medical Group, you may have to change your PCP.
 In addition, you may be limited to providers within your Primary Care Provider's (PCP's) and/or Medical Group's network.
 This means that the PCP and/or Medical Group that you choose may determine the specialists and hospitals you can use.
-An IPA is an association of physicians, including PCPs and specialists, and other health care providers, including hospitals, that is contracted with the plan to provide services to members.
-If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Wellcare No Premium Focus (HMO) authorizes use of out-of-network providers.
+If you go elsewhere without proper authorization, you will have to pay in full.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in network), out-of-area dialysis services, and cases in which Wellcare Simple Focus (HMO) authorizes use of out-of-network providers.

-The most recent list of providers is available on our website at www.wellcare.com/healthnetCA.
+The most recent list of providers is available on our website at www.2025wellcaredirectories.com.